Syracuse University: Rankings and reputation

 The School of Information Studies offers information management and technology courses at the undergraduate and graduate levels at Syracuse University.
 Within the School of Information Studies, U.S. News & World Report has ranked the graduate program as the 6th best Library and Information Studies graduate school in the United States for 2022, with the graduate program in School Library Media ranked 3rd, the graduate program in Digital Librarianship ranked 4th, and the graduate Information Systems program tied at No. 5.

 The School of Management was renamed the Martin J. Whitman School of Management in 2003, in honor of Syracuse alumnus and benefactor Martin J. Whitman.
 The school is home to about 2,200 undergraduate and graduate students.
-The graduate program was ranked tied at No. 84 among business schools nationwide by U.S. News & World Report for 2022.
-Also, the Joseph I. Lubin School of Accounting was named No. 10 in the nation by The Chronicle of Higher Education.
+The graduate program was ranked tied at No. 54 among business schools nationwide by U.S. News & World Report for 2025.
+The school was ranked No. 39 on Poets&Quants list of the Best Undergraduate Business Programs in the U.S. in 2025.

 The College of Law was ranked tied for 102nd nationally by U.S. News & World Report for 2022.
 It is an emerging leader in the relatively novel field of National Security Law.
 In 2007, the law school started the Cold Case Justice Initiative, investigating cold cases from the civil rights era in the South.
 Its professors and students have identified 196 cases, of which more than 100 are in Georgia, and will give information to the US Department of Justice to have cases prosecuted.
 The FBI has identified 122 cold cases that it is trying to resolve.
-President Joe Biden is a graduate of the College of Law.
+Former U.S. President Joe Biden is a graduate of the College of Law.